 The most common adverse effects are drowsiness and constipation.
 Less common side effects include the following:

 Serious side effects such as seizures and respiratory depression are rare in therapeutic doses.
 The long-term effects of codeine include apathy, diminished libido, and memory loss which are generally common to all opiates.
 Some people may also be allergic to codeine, causing swelling and rashes.

-Respiratory depression is the greatest risk for a codeine abuser.
+Respiratory depression is the greatest risk for an abuser.
 The abuser typically increases the dosage to achieve the desired euphoric effect, which increases the chance of an overdose.
-Codeine breaks down into morphine when it is metabolized, which means a codeine user can pass morphine to her baby through breast milk.
+Codeine breaks down into morphine when it is metabolized, which means the user can pass morphine to her baby through breast milk.

 Withdrawal symptoms occur when a drug user who is dependent upon its effects suddenly stops taking the drug.
-This is especially likely with opiates such as codeine.
-The most common withdrawal symptoms of codeine include the following:
+This is especially likely with opiates.
+The most common withdrawal symptoms include the following: